LucaRocco/RIDA/README.md

-# RIDA - Remote Intrusion Detection System
+# RIDA - Remote Intrusion Detection Analyzer

 ## What is RIDA?